benshimonz/V1/README.md

 * as part of a split definition (see Q226,Q227)
 * as part of a split constraint (see Q255)

-If a property tag is used in one of the usages above, it is depicted in bold purple.
+If a property tag is used in any of these usages - it is depicted in bold purple.
 Otherwise - it is depicted in black.

 Here are some examples: